datajoint/datajoint-docs/src/concepts/query-lang/operators.md

 all [secondary attributes](../../../glossary#seconday-attribute) (i.e., user and
 duration).
 This also excludes the session for which we don't have a scan.

-We can also join based on seondary attributes, as shown in the example below.
+We can also join based on secondary attributes, as shown in the example below.

 <figure markdown>
 ![Join example](../../images/concepts-operators-join2.png){: style="height:200px"}